 Recent University graduates have enough to deal with as they try to enter the workforce.
-Lack of experience in their new field, starting out in a new city or town and low starting wages in many professions are bad enough, but with the average student now graduating with an average of $33,000 in loans is just too much for many young people today.
+Lack of experience in their field, relocating to new cities, and entry-level wages are difficult enough — but when the average borrower now leaves school with approximately $37,000 to $40,000 in debt, the burden can feel insurmountable.

-Student-loan have been ballooning for years and have now overtaken credit card dept as the second-largest source of consumer debt.
+Student-loan have been ballooning for years and have now overtaken credit card debt as the second-largest source of consumer debt.

 Once you graduate, or don’t graduate, you have to start repaying your debts immediately, even if you are not able to find a job using your new-found credentials.